Site updates in progress - some features may be temporarily unavailable

 Zoom Y-Scale

-Persistent Disparities Exist in High School College-Aligned Math Completion by Household Income
+Persistent Disparities Exist in College-Credit-Bearing Math Completion by Household Income

-Even as Texas education systems provide more access to college-aligned math, not all students are provided the same opportunities to complete these courses in high school.
-Disparities in high school college-aligned math completion rates for students from low-income households as compared to students from non-low-income households persist, even as completion rates have increased for both groups over the past ten years.
+Even as Texas education systems provide more access to college-credit-bearing math, not all students are provided the same opportunities to complete these courses in high school.
+Disparities in college-credit-bearing math completion rates for students from low-income households compared to students from non-low-income households persist, even as completion rates have increased for both groups over the past ten years.

 Zoom Y-Scale